jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.36 RelativeTopographicPosition

-Calculates the relative topographic position index from a DEM.
+Calculates the relative topographic position index from a DEM..

 *Parameters*: